Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 Tips for the walk

-- Wear comfortable clothing and suitable footwear – sports shoes are sufficient; no need for specialized trekking gear.
+– Wear comfortable clothing and suitable footwear — regular sneakers are enough; no need for specialized trekking gear.

-- Bring water and some snacks. .
-While there are a few spots along the way where you can buy water, ice cream, and snacks, don’t miss the essential stop at Ichikokutochi Tatebachaya for a cup of tea.
+– Bring water and some snacks.
+While there are a few spots along the way where you can buy water, ice cream, and snacks, don’t miss a stop at Ichikokutochi Tatebachaya for a cup of tea.

-If you’re not staying in Tsumago (or in Magome, if you’re doing the trail in the opposite direction), be sure to check return bus times .
+– If you’re not staying in Tsumago (or in Magome, if you’re doing the route in the opposite direction), be sure to check return bus times.
 In addition to Google Maps, it’s worth stopping by the tourist information center to confirm departure schedules.

 In summary, the days we spent in Magome and Tsumago, along with the hike on the Nakasendo Road, were highlights of our trip.
 It was here that we truly felt immersed in traditional Japan and its natural beauty.
 The serenity of the landscape and the charm of the villages made this journey a unique experience.